astriaorg/astria-cli-go/README.md

 | Astria-Conductor | v0.13.1 |
 | Astria-Composer  | v0.5.0  |

-And place them in a `local-dev-astria` directory, along with several other configuration files for everything.

 The cli runs the minimum viable components for testing a rollup against the Astria stack, allowing developers to confirm that their rollup interacts with Astria's apis correctly.